Alexeyisme/agentrylab/README.md

 *🔬 **Research** - Scientists collaborate, style coach polishes the output*
 *🛋️ **Therapy Session** - Compassionate client-therapist conversations*
 *💡 **Brainstorm Buddies** - Idea generation with a scribe pulling shortlists*

+Want a new preset or tool?
+We welcome contributions — start with a tiny PR or open an issue.
+See CONTRIBUTING.md.
+Your idea might ship in the next release.

 ## 🚀 Get Started in 2 Minutes